surmwill/recycler_unity/README.md

 <ins>Parameters</ins>
 - `index:` the index to insert the entry at
 - `entryData:` the data representing the entry
 - `fixEntries:` if we're inserting into the visible window of entries, then we'll need to make some room by pushing some existing entries aside.
 This defines how and what entries will get moved.
-If we're not inserting into the visible window, this is ignored, and the parameter will be overriden with whatever value only pushes other offscreen entries, preserving our view of what's on-screen.
+If we're not inserting into the visible window, this is ignored, and the parameter will be overriden with whatever value only pushes other offscreen entries, preserving the view of what's on-screen.

 <ins>Exceptions</ins>
 - `ArgumentException:` thrown when trying to insert at an invalid index